Martin1982/WPTool/README.md

 * List connected sites with their status
 * Show if there are updates available and link to the updates

 This roadmap is still an approach to a very simple application.
-Future plans can be added at a later stage.
+Future plans can be added at a later stage or added to the issues on github.